Things to Do & See From December through February

 Here are some recommendations on what to do and see on a winter vacation in Budapest.

-Our city offers a wide range of events, exciting programs throughout the winter months, starting with the Christmas market on Vörösmarty tér usually from mid-November till 06.
-January.
+Our city offers a wide range of events, exciting programs throughout the winter months, starting with the Christmas market on Vörösmarty tér usually till 31.
+December 2017.

 Browse our Winter Holiday Guide:

 Don’t think that Budapest isn’t fun during winter!

 Besides the main Xmas Fair, there are others on various locations in the city: in front of the Basilica, at Városháza Park in the city centre, in the Palace Quarter in district VIII. and a few other smaller holiday bazaars.

 Apart from the markets, December is full of

 - fun winter activities that the whole family can enjoy.